 What to Look For

-- To qualify you must choose an eligible model from the right.
+- To qualify you must choose an eligible model.
 View full list.

 - It must be installed by a HRAI certified installer and purchased on or after Sept.
 15, 2013.

-- Click here for a list of installers who have installed eligible HRVs for our customers.
-Installers on this list have been confirmed by the Heating, Refrigeration and Air Conditioning Institute of Canada to have met the qualification requirements for Residential Mechanical Ventilation certification.
+- Installers have been confirmed by the Heating, Refrigeration and Air Conditioning Institute of Canada to have met the qualification requirements for Residential Mechanical Ventilation certification.

 - Qualifying HRVs must meet the following criteria: